-In 2016, the Basel Committee decided that banks' market risk capital should be calculated with the conditional value at risk (CVaR), also known as expected shortfall, 1 at the 97.5% confidence level, while maintaining model backtesting at the 99% value at risk (VaR) (BCBS, 2016, 2019).
-This shift toward CVaR is motivated by issues of consistency and by the inadequacy of the risk coverage calculated by VaR, which has been noted over time.
-Market risk is now jointly managed via CVaR and VaR, at two different probabilities: p = 2.5% and p = 1%, respectively.2
+In 2016, the Basel Committee decided that banks' market risk capital should be calculated with the conditional value at risk (CVaR), also known as expected shortfall, at the 97.5% confidence level, while maintaining model backtesting at the 99% value at risk (VaR) (BCBS, 2016, 2019).
+This shift toward CVaR is motivated by the inadequacy of the risk coverage calculated by VaR, which has been noted over time.
+Market risk is now jointly managed via CVaR and VaR, at two different probabilities: p = 2.5% and p = 1%, respectively.